Diving in Tubbataha Reef, Philippines - Bluewater Dive Travel

 Book Now Button

-Tubbataha Reef Diving HIghlights
+Tubbataha Reef Diving Highlights

 Diving Tubbataha Reef is famous for its incredible marine biodiversity, dynamic underwater terrain, and a wide variety of large marine animals, including sea turtles, manta rays, and various shark species.
 Tubbataha Reefs Natural Park is an isolated and protected marine park that can only be reached by Tubbataha liveaboard.
-It is arguably most biodiverse scuba diving destination in the Philippines.
+It is arguably the most biodiverse scuba diving destination in the Philippines.

 Tubbataha Park ranks number one on our list of Best Diving in the Philippines.